Codaisseur/taste-of-big-data/04-interact-with-the-page/README.md

 Happily enough, Javascript and HTML allow us to do just that:

-In your console, try running these lines
+In your console, try running this lines

 ```javascript
 mostPopularByGenre.innerText = movieGenres